jp-alves/ml_basalts_ccs/README.md

 and modify the code, without warranty, so long as you provide attribution to the authors.
 See 'LICENSE.md' for the full license text.

-The manuscript text is not open source.
+The manuscript is avaliable under CC-BY-4.0 license.
 The authors reserve the rights to the article content, which is currently submitted to the journal *Computers & Geosciences* for peer review.